Bontempi GT 509

 modifications:

-This is basically the smallest specimen of a typical modern digital keyboard.
+This is basically the smallest kind of a typical modern digital keyboard.
 Besides tempo buttons and rhythm start/ stop there are no OBS functions on this instrument.
 Sounds, rhythms and effects are selected by 2 digit numbers.
 Main and accompaniment volume and chord functions are controlled by black keys pressed together with the "system 5/ volume" button.
-Basically what I like of this instrument are the many sound combinations and the 8 note polyphony, but due to the maladjusting chemical odours of this keyboard (those even didn't go away after some years) I can't enjoy to play it. :-6 (The thing smells even worse then most chinese toy keyboards - the PCB seems to continuously emit a toxic solvent like hexane or similar.)
-Thus I installed a fridge smell stopper (carbon coated foam rubber between 2 paper layers) inside the case; I hope it will eventually neutralize the chemicals.
-(Apparently it already helped a bit.)
+What I like of this instrument are the many sound combinations and the 8 note polyphony, but due to the maladjusting chemical odours of this keyboard (those even didn't go away after some years) I can't enjoy to play it. :-6 (The thing smelled even worse then most chinese toy keyboards - the PCB seems to continuously emit a toxic solvent like hexane or similar.)
+Thus I installed a fridge smell stopper (carbon coated foam rubber between 2 paper layers) inside the case; hoping it would eventually neutralize the chemicals.
+After 2 decades at least most of the stench faded away.

 During rhythms the drumpads are used to play single finger chords (the set of 6 chords can be selected by entering a "chord code" number).
 Also without rhythm the drumpads can be used for chords by selecting any "System 5" mode besides 5 (press "system 5/ volume" and corresponding black key).
 The selected rhythm number here changes the chord sound.
 The "System 5 Plus" is a chord training feature with 5 different modes.
 When "rec." is selected, the power LED flashes and you can now assign chords to the 6 drumpads by playing the chord and then simultaneously pressing the drumpad it shall be assigned to.
 The finger combination to play chords changes (stepwise between single finger and fingered) depending on which "System 5" level number is selected.
 The accompaniments are unspectacular but not bad for such a small thing, although there are no fill- ins or other fancy tricks.
 The low- res sample percussion sounds thin and has very grainy looped hihats (nice for tekkno).
 The tempo can be set quite high but not very low.